We earn commissions from brands listed on this site, which influences how listings are presented.

 • Commercial real estate loans

-Biz2credit offers term loans but is more appreciated for revenue-based financing — meaning it receives a portion of the borrower's revenue as payment.
+Biz2credit offers term loans and also provides revenue-based financing — meaning it receives a portion of the borrower's revenue as payment.
 This type of financing isn't technically a loan but is a good option for businesses that need more financial flexibility.

-Why We Chose Biz2Credit: Biz2Credit is a great choice for borrowers looking for short-term loans and for business owners who don't need a traditional business loan and are comfortable with revenue-based financing.
+Why We Chose to include Biz2Credit in this list: Biz2Credit is a great choice for borrowers looking for short-term loans and for business owners who don't need a traditional business loan and are comfortable with revenue-based financing.
 Finally, its minimum credit score requirement is lower than most other lenders on this list.

 PROS